MingoLi/StreamlinedMarkingTool/README.md

     - Will automatically generate a dictionary `<id, submition date>` object based on the `HANDIN_LOG`
 - `Help` for commands
     - shortcuts: `?<cmd_name>`, e.g. `?pd`
+- If a makefile is contained in assignment folder, `make` can be used to compile the source code
+    - `make` will search for makefile and compile accordingly, more info in `help make`

+# Yet to be finished
+- automat compile
+- diff output and sample solution

 # Open source used:
 - cmd2